RIPE-NCC/rpki-core/README.md

 - In the development environment the background services are disabled by default.
 They can be enabled explicitly by activating the `activeBackgroundServices` spring profile.
 - If you want to check for up to date dependencies: `gradle dependencyUpdate`

+In development you might want to enable continuous compilation with gradle using `gradle build --continuous -xtest`.
+The `gradle bootRun` task with automatically restart the application after recompilation is complete.
+Note that both commands must run concurrently.

 ### Set up the all resources and production CAs